txtor/seek/brainstorming.md

     -t:name -m:end <ext>

 ## To think about
-Search for files by permission (not readable by u, executable, ...)
+- Search for files by permission (not readable by u, executable, ...)
-Search for broken symbolic links
+- Search for broken symbolic links

+## To do
+- Better error message on error trying to open a directory: mention the directory name.
+- All error message should begin with the program name (seek)